Vertically-Integrated Producer of Solar-Grade Silicon Metal

 Over the course of 2017, the companies conducted extensive testing on the first generation of the Purevap™ Reactor, with the goal of identifying the best pathway in which to produce silicon metal at a 99.99 percent purity level.
 In 2017, the Gen 1 reactor was used to conduct ‘proof of concept’ lab scale testing which resulted in the production of silicon metal nuggets.

-During that time, Pyrogenesis was able to accelerate its testing schedule and launched its Gen 2 Purevap™ Quartz Reduction Reactor ‘mini’ pilot plant in October 2017.
-This initial pilot is a 1/250 scale model of the anticipated 200 tonnes per annum pilot plant and is being used as part of the industrial confirmation phase, where HPQ will use Stage 1 results to focus on the design of the pilot plant and potential process improvements.
+During that time, Pyrogenesis was able to accelerate its testing schedule and launched its Gen 2 Purevap™ quartz reduction reactor ‘mini’ pilot plant in October 2017.
+This initial pilot is a 1/50 scale model of the anticipated 50 tonnes per annum pilot plant and is being used as part of the industrial confirmation phase, where HPQ will use Gen 1 results to focus on the design of the pilot plant and potential process improvements.

 Quartz Property Position in Quebec